 Once you have your date selected, the next step is establishing and iterating your strategy.

-Your primary giving day strategy should include defined audiences, various channels of communication, digital design assets, messaging standards, gamification, stewardship tactics, etc. To better define how to plan your event, check out the Knight Foundation’s Giving Day Playbook.
+Your primary giving day strategy should include defined audiences, various channels of communication, digital design assets, messaging standards, gamification, stewardship tactics, etc. To better define how to plan your event, check out our Giving Day Playbook.

 With each successive giving day, you can tweak and iterate small parts of your strategy to improve your year-over-year results.
 Perhaps most importantly, if you’re committed to celebrating the community of participants directly after each event, your participation will grow along with the improvements you implement.